mt528/Project-Project-Repo/README.md

 Finished Hiragana lesson 4.
 This method was by copying the format of the last lesson and changing the code and the designer code to match the correct content.
 This works better than hand making them - This works as the lesson format is the same anyway. - Matt 11/05/2021 Added Lesson 5 - This required a lot of debugging through the desinger to work but works now. - Matt 11/05/2021

+Finished Hiragana Lesson 6 - same problems occured as last time.
+Was faster at fixing them though.
+Cleaning of text needs to happen - Matt 11/05/2021